 Contact me if you want to get together to jam, to talk about the collection of song sheets, or discuss ukuleles in general.

 Update: The Collingwood Public Library Ukulele Group (CPLUG) has been formed!
-We meet in the library on the second Wednesday every month, 7-9 p.m.
+We meet in the library on the third Wednesday every month, 7-9 p.m.
 Everyone teen to adult is welcome.
 Sing along, lessons, uke and music chat and general camaraderie.
+See here for more information.

 Bring your uke(s) and tuners.
 We are looking into a second monthly meeting.
 More to come.
 Contact the library for details.